Process for doing a PhD in Computer Science or Artificial Intelligence

 - The examination roster (Prüfungsraster).

-- A form with the names and the signatures of the defense senate members.
+- A registration form for the oral defense (Festlegung des Prüfungssenats) with the names and the signatures of the defense senate members.

 2 weeks before the defense, you have to inform the PAS about the arranged date, time and location of the defense.
 If the defense happens online the main supervisor must send the appropriate link to the PAS.

 The defense consists of a presentation of your thesis (30 minutes) followed by a discussion and questions about the dissertation.
-The defense usually lasts 1.5 hours and must not exceed 2 hours.
+The defense usually lasts 1.5 hours.
 It is assessed by the defense senate.